microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 * Bypass pre-configured Windows Update for Business policies to immediately deploy a security update
 * Ensure coverage of hardware and software in your organization through deployments tailored to unique device population(s)

 Today, the deployment service supports managing Windows 10 feature updates and expediting Windows 10 security updates.
-To learn more about the deployment service, please see [Overview of the deployment service]().
+To learn more about the deployment service in the context of Windows Update for Business, please see [Overview of the deployment service](https://docs.microsoft.com/windows/deployment/update/deployment-service-overview).

 ## Prerequisites